dk-fern/flaskWebApp-with-docker/Project Guide/3_Terraform.md

 <img width="237" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/35d2c086-7e51-4848-b722-dc0c1c3babfb">

 ### A note about load times:
 We are using a free tier sku with very low compute power behind it.
-Additionally by Terraform's own admission [HERE](https://github.com/hashicorp/terraform-provider-azurerm/blob/main/examples/app-service/docker-basic/README.md), deploying a Docker container takes a while to load.
+Additionally by Terraform's own admission [HERE](https://github.com/hashicorp/terraform-provider-azurerm/blob/main/examples/app-service/docker-basic/README.md), deploying a Docker container to a web application takes a while to load.
 I have found that selecting the URL and letting the page load until it errors-out, then re-loading and waiting a little bit more is enough for the page to get working.
-Overall I'd give it 5 minutes of patience before we are met with our web application:
+Overall I'd give it a few minutes of patience before we are met with our web application:

 <img width="1187" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/e6889ade-eb24-4331-a711-da956d93056c">

-Note the URL I am at meaning that this website is being hosted in Azure and not locally.
+Note the URL I am at in the above screenshort meaning that this website is being hosted in Azure and not locally.

+## Great Job!
+If you made it to this point, you have successfully deployed your web application to the cloud using Terraform, and you have come to the end of our project.
+Take a look at [4_Next_steps](https://github.com/dk-fern/flaskWebApp-with-docker/blob/main/Project%20Guide/4_Next_Steps.md) for a project conclusion and some resources to continue learning about these topics.